benevolenttech/btek.cc/_posts/2017-03-21-how-to-plan-your-content.md

 2) [SEMrush.com](http://www.semrush.com/)&nbsp;allows you to run a number of free reports that show you the top keywords for the domain you enter.
 This is a quick way to get a sense of the types of terms your competitors are ranking for.

-3) [Hubspot's Website Grader](https://website.grader.com/)&nbsp;is a dead simple website testbench -- get insights in 30 seconds!
+3) [Hubspot’s Website Grader](https://website.grader.com/)&nbsp;is a dead simple website testbench – get insights in 30 seconds!

 Finally, compare and contrast your competitor’s keywords with the keywords you’ve developed.

-## **And … You're done!**
+## **And … You’re done!**

 Congratulations!
-You've now got a list of keywords that'll help you focus on the right topics for your business, and get you some short-term and long-term gains.
-You can even&nbsp;[download our free SEO template](/seo-starter-spreadsheet)&nbsp;to help you organize your keywords and track which terms you're focusing on for different pages of your website.
+You’ve now got a list of keywords that’ll help you focus on the right topics for your business, and get you some short-term and long-term gains.
+You can even&nbsp;[download our free SEO template](/seo-starter-spreadsheet)&nbsp;to help you organize your keywords and track which terms you’re focusing on for different pages of your website.
 Want us to help you get started for free?
 [Get in touch!](/contact)

 Be sure to re-evaluate these keywords frequently – at least once a quarter.
-As you gain more success in search engines, you'll find that you can expand your keyword optimizations into new areas while maintaining your current presence.
+As you gain more success in search engines, you’ll find that you can expand your keyword optimizations into new areas while maintaining your current presence.
 Sounds a bit dreamy, right?

+Check out our other posts in our [SEO Primer Series](/seo-primer-series)!